FitProgressApp/FitProgressRepo/README.md

 - [x] User can create an account, log in, and logout.
 - [x] User can log workouts, including type, duration, and repetitions.
-- [x] User can log their weight with every workout
 - [x] User can create exercises
 - [x] User should see every workout they log

+Optional Stories
+- [x] User can change their weight on the profile screen
+- [x] User can see the weight change as they browse the gyms

 2. Screen Archetypes